Princeton Admissions 2026: SAT Scores, Academic Index & Tier 1 ECs

 You should approach your high school teachers several months in advance.
 Requesting a letter of recommendation from a teacher is a big ask—they’re busy and don’t get paid to write recommendations.
 Make it easy for your recommenders by giving them plenty of time, providing them with as much relevant information as possible.

 The primary criterion for admission to Princeton is academic excellence.
-Princeton wants students who are committed, dedicated, passionate, have potential to succeed and those students with a genuine interest in expanding their intellectual horizon.
+Princeton wants students who are committed, dedicated, passionate, have potential to succeed and with a genuine interest in expanding their intellectual horizon.
 Following the guidelines above will help you present your best self to Princeton University and maximize your admission chances.

 Comments